Thomas Tillotson

-Thomas Tillotson (c.
+Dr. Thomas Tillotson (c.
 1751/1752 – May 5, 1832) was an American physician and politician.

-Life
+Early life

-Born in the Province of Maryland around 1751 or 1752, Tillotson received a thorough education, studied medicine, and practiced.
+Tillotson was born in the Province of Maryland around 1751 or 1752.
 He was the great great nephew of the Archbishop of Canterbury John Tillotson.

+He received a thorough education, studied medicine, and practiced.

+Career

 In 1776, he was commissioned as a First lieutenant in the Maryland Militia, and served during the American Revolutionary War.
 He was appointed by Congress as a physician and surgeon general of the Northern Department of the Continental Army in 1780, and served until the close of the war.
 Afterward, he settled in Rhinebeck, New York and engaged in the practice of medicine.

-In 1779, he married Margaret Livingston (1749–1823, sister of Chancellor Robert R. Livingston).
-Their children included Robert, John, and Janette.
-Janette was the wife of Judge James Lynch.